-Course description from the Stony Brook University Undergraduate Bulletin:

-Physics for the Life Sciences I. First part of an introduction to physics with applications to biology, primarily for students majoring in biological sciences or preclinical programs.
-Topics include mechanics, fluid mechanics, and thermodynamics.
+Course description from the Stony Brook University Undergraduate Bulletin: Physics for the Life Sciences II.
+Second part of an introduction to physics with applications to biology, primarily for students majoring in biological sciences or pre-clinical programs.
+Topics include electromagnetism, optics, acoustics, and radiation phenomena.
 Strong algebra skills and knowledge of the ideas of calculus are required.
 Three lecture hours and two laboratory hours per week.
-PHY 121 may not be taken for credit in addition to PHY 125, 131, or 141.
+PHY 122 may not be taken for credit in addition to PHY 127, 132, or 142.
 This course has been designated as a High Demand/Controlled Access (HD/CA) course.
 Students registering for HD/CA courses for the first time will have priority to do so.